Are you finally ready to give stand up paddle boarding a try? Have you been watching people do it and wondering if it is right for you?

-Since you’re taking the opportunity to plan ahead (great job!), you’ll definitely want to purchase the best stand up paddle board for your needs.
-To help you make the best decision possible, we have created an interactive stand up paddle board buying guide (Consumer Reports style)!
+Since you’re taking the opportunity to plan ahead (great job!), you’ll definitely want to purchase the best stand up paddle boards for your needs.
+We have written loads of stand up paddle board reviews and created an interactive buyer’s guide (Consumer Reports style)!

-Everyone has their own personal opinions, including us, on what makes a quality paddle board.
+Everyone has their own personal opinions (check out our blog), including us, on what makes a quality paddle board.
 I get questions all the time about the best paddles, best boards, inflatable or a regular board.
-At the end of the day, our goal is to make sure that you purchase the best stand up paddle board for your needs, so we provide all the information that you need to make a good decision.
+Our goal is to make sure that you purchase the best stand up paddle board for your needs.
+We will provide all the information that you need to make a good decision.

-Within the buying guide, we’ve included the following information about the boards that we’ve reviewed:
+Within the buying guide, we’ve included the following information and stand up paddle board reviews:

 - Stand up paddle board photos